 Table of Content

 How a snap ring works

 To understand a snap ring even better, let’s take a look at how it works.
 A snap ring or retaining ring has a C-shape or circular shape with a gap.
 The gap allows the ring to expand or compress.

-On the other hand, when installing the ring on a shaft, you pull the ends apart and release it onto the circlip’s groove on the shaft.
+On the other hand, when installing the ring on a shaft, you pull the ends apart, slide the ring on the shaft, and release it onto the circlip’s groove on the shaft.

 Ideally, the size of the section of a circlip is larger than the depth of the groove to which it is installed.
-This makes a portion of the C-clip remain exposed to act as a shoulder for retaining the specific components or assembly either inside a housing or on the shaft.
+This ensures that a portion of the section of the C-clip remains exposed to act as a shoulder for retaining components or an assembly inside a housing or on the shaft.

 Types of snap rings

 There are many types of snap rings or retaining rings.
 They are classified broadly into 2 main categories: external snap rings and internal snap rings.

 External snap rings are retaining rings that wrap around a shaft to retain shaft assemblies.
 They are used in many applications including retaining the bearings on axles and in gear assembly inside the transmission.

 On the other hand, internal snap rings are retaining rings that are installed inside a bore or housing to keep assemblies or components from coming out.
 An example of their application is in the installation of a piston pin or gudgeon pin in the floating piston assembly.
 The circlip on the piston retains the piston pin or wrist pin in place while allowing it to rotate freely in both the piston and connecting rod.